A small business marketing plan that will get you results

 Let’s say you want to launch a new product or service.
 While some businesses might develop these first and then consider marketing as an afterthought, a marketing plan helps you make marketing part of the entire process – and make smarter decisions along the way.

-You could have a marketing plan that details the overarching marketing strategy for your business, or you might have individual marketing plans outlining different strategies for different goals.
+Your marketing plan could cover the overarching marketing strategy for your business, or you might have individual marketing plans outlining different strategies for different goals.

 Marketing plan template